perduta/teos/README.md

 ## Public endpoint

-As `teos` is foremost an EOS client, this announcement includes opening up a publicly available endpoint as a gateway to trying out EOS and its testnet without the trouble of running your own full node.
+As `teos` is foremost an EOS client, this announcement includes opening up Tokenika's publicly accessible endpoint as a gateway for trying out EOS and the official testnet without the trouble of running your own full node.
 This endpoint can be accessed no matter if you're going to use `eosc`, the official CLI, or `teos`, our alternative.

 Our endpoint is available at [eos-testapi.tokenika.io](http://eos-testapi.tokenika.io/).
 It's not only fully featured, general purpose API but also has wallet API enabled for testing purposes - this should never be done on production!